 In school we endeavour to provide the skills required for all of our students to navigate the online world safely.
 Please see our E Safety Page for further information and our E Safety presentation slideset.

-Our E Safety Officer is Mr Paul Stapleton, Head of Performance School.
+Our E Safety Officer is Mr Julian Humphreys, Head of World School.

 For the school E Safety policy please click this link: